 This type of binge causes users to become quickly dependent on the drug, but also allows them to build a tolerance to it.
 As a result, the amount necessary when they first used cocaine is no longer sufficient to reach the high they want to achieve, which leads to repeated, increased use which can also increase the possibility of an cocaine overdose.

 Finding Treatment for Cocaine Abuse

 There’s no question about it; cocaine is addictive.
 The more you use it, the more you want to use it based on the euphoria that comes with taking the drug.
-Despite any short-term, feel good feelings, it’s not worth the permanent damage it does to you physically, emotionally, and psychologically.
+Like all illegal drugs, despite any short-term, feel good feelings, it’s not worth the health risks or permanent damage it does to you physically, emotionally, and psychologically.
 Cocaine abuse damages relationships and causes internal struggles.
 The end result can be fatal.

 What can you do?

 Addiction is a sneaky problem that can creep on you if not properly acknowledged.
 If you are starting to ask yourself questions like “how long does crack stay in your urine”?, it may be time to seek help.
 Quitting can be tough and going through withdrawal can be uncomfortable, but that’s why there are treatment centers available to help you overcome cocaine addiction and it’s potential long term effects.
-The majority of programs offer a combination of treatment starting first with detox and then entering a recovery and rehabilitation plan.
+The majority of programs offer individuals a combination of treatment starting first with detox and then entering a recovery and rehabilitation plan.

-Each treatment plan differs based on the person, their drug addiction (including alcohol), and the needs they require to achieve success.
-Some facilities offer inpatient residency while others work with outpatient care.
+Each substance abuse treatment plan differs based on the person, their drug addiction (including alcohol), and the needs they require to achieve success with long-term recovery.
+Some facilities offer treatment options with inpatient residency while others work with outpatient care.
 There are tools available to learn how to cope with future pressures, relapses, and life after addiction.
 Finding treatment for cocaine abuse is a comprehensive process, and it’s important to find the place that is the right fit.